 Wrap Up – Our Mongolia Itinarary

 In my mind, Mongolia has always been this magical country filled with mountains, steppe and desert.
 I always dreamed of the eagles, camels and horses which live in this bare yet mystical land.
 I was not disappointed!
-In some ways we found Mongolia to be similar to Bhutan, but with a much cheaper price tag!
+In some ways we found Mongolia travel to be similar to Bhutan, but with a much cheaper price tag!